 Finally, none of these tips on their own are likely to achieve success.
 It is critical that you learn to communicate with your ex-spouse (even if that is just by way of email or text) so that everybody understands what arrangements are in place and what is expected of them, and nobody, most importantly the children, are disappointed.

-So to recap, some helpful suggestions to ensure you reignite the “celebration” in your celebrations after separation:
+To recap, some helpful suggestions to ensure you reignite the “celebration” in your celebrations after separation:

-- Remain child focussed.
+- Remain child focussed with plans.